Join our lab

 Currently: Assistant Professor at Concordia University

-My general interest lies at the interface of environmental sciences and evolutionary biology and involves life history plasticity, dispersal ecology, sexual selection, and conservation biology.
-My current research focuses on changes in the distribution range of odonates across latitude and elevation in Europe.
-My main questions are: what drives the variability in the range shift of species?
+Rassim works at the interface of environmental sciences and evolutionary biology to study life history plasticity, dispersal ecology, sexual selection, and conservation biology.
+At UBC he focused on changes in the distribution range of odonates across latitude and elevation in Europe.
+His main questions were: what drives the variability in the range shift of species?
 How can we predict future range dynamics of communities?
 How species respond to climate change across different geographic gradients.

 Daniel Anstett

 Daniel is broadly interested in the biogeography of species interactions.
 For his PhD he studied how herbivory and plant defence vary across a latitudinal gradient in common evening primrose.
 He also has an interest in landscape genetics, especially when considering adaptive traits.
-At UBC he is spearheading a rebrrection study to investigate evolutionary rescue in the scarlet monkeyflower.
+At UBC, he spearheaded a rebrrection study to investigate evolutionary rescue in the scarlet monkeyflower.

 Rylan McCallum